 Contact Kristin Hausler

-Kristin holds a Bachelor and Master of Law from the University of Fribourg (Switzerland), where she wrote on the use of force by states, and an LL.M. from the University of British Columbia (Canada), where her thesis was on the resolution of cultural property disputes.
+Kristin holds a Bachelor and Master of Law from the University of Fribourg (Switzerland), where she wrote on the use of force by states, and an LL.M. from the University of British Columbia (Canada), where her thesis was on the resolution of cultural heritage disputes.
 Kristin has a background in the cultural sector, having worked in museums and studied modern and contemporary art at Christie's in New York.
-Before joining the Institute, she worked for several years in Vancouver on the 'Journey Home', a project developed with Indigenous communities, which has been the object of a chapter in a publication focused on repatriation.
+Before joining the Institute, she worked for several years in Vancouver on the 'Journey Home', a field project developed with various Indigenous communities, which has been the object of a chapter in a publication focused on repatriation.